 Services are designed to address the acute symptoms of patients who are hospitalized for a brief length of stay.
 These services are an integral part of the treatment program at NHH and may include treatment interventions, psychological testing, suicide risk intervention, consultations with attending psychiatrists and treatment teams, and the development of individualized patient behavior plans.
 NHH works closely with the community mental health programs across New Hampshire to optimize the continuity of care for psychiatric patients.
 NHH treats approximately 2,000 admissions annually.
 The hospital has bed capacity for 160 adults and 20 children for a total daily capacity of 180 patients.
-The Dartmouth-Hitchcock Psychology Internship Program intern who is in the Neuropsychology Track position spends the equivalent of half of the training year providing a variety of mental health services at NHH, including psychotherapy and neuropsychological assessment.
+The Dartmouth-Hitchcock Psychology Internship Program intern who is in the Neuropsychology Track position conducts neuropsychological assessment for inpatients of NHH.